elenapan/dotfiles/README.md

 ## More details about the sidebar
 + Can be toggled with `super+grave`.
-+ Can be activated by moving the mouse to the edge of the screen and hidden by moving the mouse out of it (these settings can be easily enabled/disabled in your `theme.lua`).
++ Can be activated by moving the mouse to the edge of the screen and hidden by moving the mouse out of it (these settings can be easily enabled/disabled in your `user` preferences in rc.lua).
 + By default it is always above windows, and does not grab your keyboard (so you can have it open while doing something else, or just toggle it for a second to check your battery while you are watching something in fullscreen).
 + Most widgets (volume, search, exit, music...) are clickable.
 + Volume and music update only when they need to, as they are subscribed to pulse and mpd events respectively.